-Just go to any home improvement store and the choice of home air filters can be dizzying.
+Trying to select the right air filter for your Concord home can be a daunting experience.
 What does my system require?
 Is the more expensive products worth the investment?
-These are just a few of the questions that make the selection mind-boggling.
-Let Freschi Service Experts try to help you de-mystify the air filter dilemma.
+These are just a few of the questions that make selecting home air filters so mind-boggling.
+Let Freschi Service Experts crack the code of home air filters for you, so you can feel comfortable with your purchase.

-Here’s a tried and true way to figure out how efficient your old filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Hold the filter horizontally, then using common table salt, pour the salt through the filter and see how much comes out the other side.
-If some or all the salt falls through the filter, then you know that the filter will let dust particles of similar size pass through.
+Here’s a tried and true way to figure out how efficient your old filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Hold the filter horizontally, then using everyday table salt, pour the salt through the filter then see the amount comes out the other side.
+If some or all the salt falls through the filter, then you can assume that the filter will let dust particles of similar size pass through.
 You should probably upgrade your filter to an air filter that’s more efficient.

 Home air filter selection depends primarily on three factors: Size, material and MERV rating.